open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

       Two-bit "slow-word" part.
 These bits are accumulated over time in order to control the display state and non-timing critical apsects of the breakout board.
-For instance, LED colors and brightness, headstage lock state, etc. As of this writing, for :ref:`breakout_1r4`, a complete slow-word is as follows.
+For instance, LED colors and brightness, headstage lock state, etc. As of this writing, for :ref:`breakout`, a complete slow-word is as follows.

       .. wavedrom::